wilsonmar/wilsonmar.github.io/_posts/2016-06-14-social-media-strategy.md

    etc.

-Some websites "gamify" their site to reward points for visitors to do the above What percent of your activity results in some <strong>action</strong> by readers:
+Some websites "gamify" their site with reward points for visitors to do the above.

 ## Measurements #